Find Your Perfect School

 Co-ops and internships differ primarily in their duration.

-Most co-op students alternate their academic study with longer periods of full-time employment, giving them in-depth experience.
+Most co-op students alternate their academic studies with longer periods of full-time employment, giving them in-depth experience.
 Despite shorter duration, internships are equally valuable in providing hands-on learning and professional exposure, allowing students to explore careers they like (or don’t like).

-Another notable difference is that Co-ops are usually well compensated while internships have a low chance of being paid.
+Another notable difference is that Co-ops are usually well compensated, while internships have a low chance of being paid.